hashicorp/terraform-provider-google-beta/website/docs/r/notebooks_instance.html.markdown

 * `instance_owners` -
   (Optional)
-  The owner of this instance after creation.
+  The list of owners of this instance after creation.
   Format: alias@example.com.
   Currently supports one owner only.
   If not specified, all of the service account users of